 Lansing Catholic Cafeteria

 Lansing Catholic High School also offers breakfast for students each morning.
-Breakfast is served starting at 7:30 a.m. each day until the beginning of the school day (M-W & F until 8 a.m. and Thursdays until 9 a.m.)
+Breakfast is served starting at 7:30am. each day until the beginning of the school day (M-W & F until 8am. and Thursdays until 8:30am.)
+Items can be purchased a la carte or it’s $1.75 for a breakfast that includes exactly one entree (meat & eggs), one fruit, and one milk.
 Offerings include:

-- Main entrée (pizza slice, burger, chicken sandwich, cold sandwich or chef salad)
+- One Main entrée (pizza slice, burger, chicken sandwich, cold sandwich or chef salad)

 - Two vegetable sides